top of page

 Leaders of Leaders

-A small, seasoned group managing multiple leaders, prioritize high-level trends and annual structures.
+A small, seasoned group managing multiple leaders, prioritizeing high-level trends and annual structures.

 These personas highlighted a key truth: each level requires different information to understand and grow their business.
 A single universal dashboard would never work.